 The one below, a blackout sleeve, seems to have taken about a dozen sessions of two to three hours.

 Whether or not you'd get one, you have to admit the effects are striking.
 Even a cursory image search will turn up some dramatic pieces that pack a visual wallop.
-Take a look at these examples.

 And check out those cool edges.